pwa pwe pwi pwo pwoa pwu

 pweiekidi meing. vi. to stay overnight, to go to bed, to bed down. cf. pweidi.

-pweikoar n. the four wild taro (sepwikin) leaves placed around the base of the kava stones from which the Nahnmwarki and Nahnken are served; also used to mean specifically the fourth leaf used for this purpose.
+pweikoar n. generically, the name of the four giant taro (sepwikin) leaves used to cover the ground surrounding the kava stones from which the Nahnmwarki and Nahnken are served.

-pweikoaridi n. name of the fourth of the four mountain taro leaves used to cover the gound surrounding the kava stone from which the Nahnmwarki is served.
+pweikoaridi n. specifically, the name of the fourth of the four giant taro (sepwikin) leaves used to cover the ground surrounding the kava stones from which the Nahnmwarki and Nahnken are served.

 pweiktuwi vi. to split wood for firewood.
 I pweiktuwi aio.
 I split wood for firewood yesterday.